-The Veto shield is crucial to the operation of IBIS.
-IBIS uses anti-coincidence logic to accept or reject detected events as real photons in the field of view, or background particles or photons propagating through, or induced in, the spacecraft.
+The Veto shield is crucial to the operation of IBIS, because it is used as part of the anticoincidence system to discriminate against background particles and photons propagating through or induced within the spacecraft.

 The sides, up to the ISGRI bottom level, and rear of the stack of detector planes are surrounded by an active BGO Veto shield.
 Like the detector array, the Veto shield is modular in construction.